Human resources strategy (SZF_170)

 Objective

-The course focuses on a man-centred approach, helping managers build and maintain positive relationships with employees in the digital environment.
-Students will learn how to use technology to better understand and support employees’ individual needs, engagement and wellbeing.
-The course emphasizes emotional intelligence, empathetic leadership and staff development in building a digitally oriented but people-respecting work culture.
-The goal is to introduce the leaders to tools and strategies that help build a harmonious and motivated team, taking into account the peculiarities of the generations and human types.
-After completing the course, managers will be able to evaluate their employees according to different characteristics.
-The course will consist of experience stories and company guest lectures.
+The course focuses on a human-centered approach, helping managers build and maintain positive relationships with employees in the digital environment.
+Students will learn how to use technology to better understand and support employees' individual needs, engagement, and well-being.
+The course emphasizes emotional intelligence, empathetic leadership, and staff development, creating a digitally oriented but respectful work culture.
+The goal is to provide managers with tools and strategies that help build a harmonious and motivated team, taking into account the peculiarities of generations and types of people.
+The course will consist of experience stories and guest lectures by companies.

 Prerequisites